headlamp-k8s/headlamp/docs/development/plugins/how-to.md

 title: How to create a Plugin
 ---

-This section will walk you through a basic plugin development.
+This section will walk you through basic plugin development.

 ## Types

-If you are using Typescript for developing the plugin, the `@kinvolk/headlamp-plugin` package does ship some type declarations in `@kinvolk/headlamp-plugin/types`.
-Please notice that the whole external plugin mechanics are still in an early development phase and thus only the actual type declarations (and not the corresponding code) is shipped in this package.
+If you are using TypeScript to develop the plugin, the `@kinvolk/headlamp-plugin` package ships some type declarations in `@kinvolk/headlamp-plugin/types`.
+Please note that the whole external plugin mechanics are still in an early development phase.
+Thus, only the actual type declarations (and not the corresponding code) are shipped in this package.

 ## Hello Kubernetes

-The following example will show a basic plugin declaration and registration in a file that should match the `src/index.tsx` structure explained in the [building](./building) section.
+The following example will show basic plugin declaration and registration in a file that should match the `src/index.tsx` structure explained in the [building](./building) section.